 In the situation as stated above parents would be invited in to discuss the pupil's progress and barriers to learning usually with the class teacher and sometimes the SENDCO/Inclusion Manager.
-A clear analysis of needs will be carried out using the schools assessment systems, including the individual development in comparison to their peers and national data and other available screener materials e.g. Reading Age assessments, Language Link screeners and Boxall profiling.
+A clear analysis of needs will be carried out using the schools assessment systems, including the individual development in comparison to their peers and national data and other available screener materials e.g. Reading Age assessments, Language Link screeners and Thrive whole school profiling.
 The child's strengths are considered and identified as a basis to build on.
 More detailed assessments and advice from outside agencies may be used to give a clear understanding of what additional resources and approaches are required to enable the pupil to make better progress.
 Parental consent would be gained for an outside referral.

-A plan will be developed and written up with the identification of a small number of desired outcomes - small measurable, achievable, realistic, relevant and time limited targets, and recorded on an Access, Plan, Do and Review Support Plan (APDR), or Additional Needs Plan (for more complex needs).
-Sometimes a Pupil Passport is more practical for recording and sharing strategies of support.
+A plan will be developed and written up and recorded on a Pupil Passport, an Access, Plan, Do and Review Support Plan (APDR) with the identification of a small number of desired outcomes - small measurable, achievable, realistic, relevant and time limited targets,, or Additional Needs Plan (for more complex needs).
+Sometimes a Pupil Passport is more practical for recording and sharing strategies of support when the provision is teaching strategy based rather than intervention based.
 The best method will be chosen to meet each child's needs.

-At this point we have identified that the pupil has a Special Educational Need because the school is making additional and different provision to what is normally available from high quality teaching and the pupil would be categorised as SEND.
+At this point, we have identified that the pupil has a Special Educational Need because the school is making additional and different provision to what is normally available from high quality teaching and the pupil would be categorised as SEND.
 This is shared with parents.